 - In this process, the risks are identified and categorized, a draft register of risks are prepared, risk sorting is done to identify the significant risks.

 - Risk response involves formulating the test objectives from the risks and selecting appropriate techniques to demonstrate the test activity /test technique to meet the test objectives.

-- Document dependencies, requirements, cost, time required for testing, etc. are considered to calculate the test effectiveness score.
+- Document dependencies, requirements, cost, time required for Software testing, etc. are considered to calculate the test effectiveness score.

 - Test scoping is a review activity that requires the participation of all stakeholders and technical staff.
 It is important to adhere to the agreed scope of risks.
 These risks need to be addressed by testing, and all members agree with the responsibilities assigned to them and budget allocated for these activities.

 - After the scope of testing has been finalized the test objectives, assumptions, dependencies for each test stages has to be compiled in the standard format.

 Lets, consider the functional requirements F1, F2 ,F3 and Non-functional requirements N1 & N2

 - Test Objective 1- Demonstrate using a Test that the expected features and functionalities of the system work fine, and the risk R1 can be addressed by functional testing